 According to information recently released, Amazon Echo’s network microphone sends data to a massive central location, where it is then dispersed to employees for review – worried about your family’s right to privacy and safety when you use a smart device like Amazon Echo?
 Microsoft says this is a concern for about 41% of voice assistant users!
 Due to the broadness of this concern, let’s explore what information might be at risk and how to protect yourself.

 The goal of Amazon Echo is to work as a personal technological assistant, which is why the device’s voice system is called “Alexa”.
-If you’re new to Amazon Echo or want to make sure you’re getting the most out of Alexa, your Echo device can help with the following functions:
+If you’re new to Amazon Echo or want to make sure you’re getting the most out of Alexa, you can check out Wired Shopper’s tips.
+Your Echo device can also help with the following functions:

 Yes!
 Based on a shocking Bloomberg report, Alexa has privacy concerns as thousands of Amazon staff (both contractors and Amazon employees, worldwide) listen to voice recordings of you and others, in their home or office.